StoneSoupGr/stonesoupgr.github.io/_posts/2013-12-02-Windows-Update.md

 tagline: "Over the weekend we did a full Windows Update.
 Check the movie to see how we did it."
 ---

-Over the weekend we did a full Windows Updates.
+Over the weekend we did a full Windows Update.

 The update is now complete, so come hang out.